 This is a good place to start, because at first glance it may seem like all seed companies are alike.
 It would make sense then that you should just go for whatever is the cheapest, but this is most definitely not the case.
 My very first choice when choosing seeds is to go with local companies, which for me here in Southern Oregon is Restoration Seeds and Siskiyou Seeds.

-While part of this is because I believe in supporting local businesses, the main reason is because local seed businesses have developed seeds that are adapted to your specific region.
+While part of this is because I believe in supporting local businesses, the main reason is because local seed providers have developed seeds that are adapted to your specific region.
 This means that they will generally grow better for you and have more vigor.

 If you don’t have any local seed companies, or if the local ones don’t carry all the seeds you want, go for the bigger seed companies that are known for having high quality seeds and are forthcoming about where their seeds come from.
 A few of my favorites are Baker Creek Heirloom Seeds, Seed Savers Exchange, and High Mowing Organic Seeds, but there are many more out there.
 Baker Creek puts out an amazing catalog every year that is coveted by gardeners all over the country.
-I’m still waiting for my catalog in the mail, and it will be an exciting day when it shows up!

 What Do Different Seed Labels Mean?